 The key to building self-confidence lies in how you frame your thoughts and experiences.
 Adopting a growth mindset, a concept popularized by psychologist Carol Dweck, can be transformative.
 Here's how:

-1. Embrace Challenges as Opportunities: Instead of seeing challenges as threats, view them as chances to grow.
+1. Instead of seeing challenges as threats, view them as chances to grow.
 This shift in perspective reduces the fear of failure and fosters a more resilient attitude.

-2. Learn from Mistakes: Every entrepreneur makes mistakes.
+2. Every entrepreneur makes mistakes.
 The difference lies in how you handle them.
 See them as valuable lessons, not as reflections of your worth.

-3. Focus on Progress, Not Perfection: Aim for continuous improvement rather than perfect outcomes.
+3. Aim for continuous improvement rather than perfect outcomes.
 This reduces the pressure and allows more room for innovation and creativity.

 Small Wins